 You are NOT a resident of Massachusetts if the above definition does not apply to you and you should file as a non-resident using Form 1-NR/PY.

 Massachusetts also requires that residents submit proof of health insurance with their state tax forms.
-This is a Schedule HC.
+You should receive a form 1099-HC from your MA health card provide to complete Schedule HC as required by the state.

 For more information about MA state taxes, please visit the MA Department of Revenue.